maxint-rd/TM16xx/README.md

 - The TM16xxMatrixGFX class does support combining multiple LED Matrix module into one large matrix.
 Please note that the TM1640 supports up to 16 digits or an 8x16 LED matrix.
 - I don't have the [QYF-TM1638 module](http://arduinolearning.com/code/qyf-tm1638-and-arduino-module.php) (TM138 with common anode display), so wasn't able to test that specific class.
 It may work, ...or not.
 Please let me know if you've tested that module.
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
 Most likely future versions will have a specific class for using RGB LEDs.
 The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
 Unfortunately these chips don't support individual LED brightness, only intensity of the whole display.
-- The WeMOS D1 mini Matrix LED Shield has R1 on SEG8 instead of SEG1.
+- The WeMOS D1 mini Matrix LED Shield and the TM1640 Mini LED Matrix 8x16 by Maxint R&D have R1 on the right-top.
 Call setMirror(true) to reverse the x-mirrorring.

 ## Disclaimer
 - All code on this GitHub account, including this library is provided to you on an as-is basis without guarantees and with all liability dismissed.
 It may be used at your own risk.
 Unfortunately I have no means to provide support.